hhobson/trustpilot-reviews-api/README.md

 ## Overview

-A simple toy application that demonstrates api that allows CRUD operations to be performed on Trustpilot Review dataset.
+A simple toy application that demonstrates API that allows CRUD operations to be performed on Trustpilot Review dataset.
 See the [Design Doc](./docs/design-doc.md) for a more detailed overview of the design.